posit-dev/air/docs/formatter.md

 - They allow per-person customization rather than per-project customization

-- As a consequence of the above, they are _much_ better for accessibility
+- As a consequence of the above, they are much better for accessibility

 Because of this, Air defaults to using tabs rather than spaces.
 See below for a detailed explanation of why.

-## Tabs let you specify tab-width per person
+## Per-person customization

 IDEs provide user level options that allow you to customize how "wide" a single tab is (i.e. how many virtual spaces it is shown with).
 For example, a tab-width of 2 looks like: